 I focused on the center of the veins and put all of my might into shaping the magic.
 I stepped off of the magical ledge, diving headfirst.
 The magic rushed around me, pouring out of the center of the hut.
 It was so much more power than I could ever muster on my own.

 I used it to sense the nature around me, and it was like I was looking with my own eyes.
 A detailed map of the plants in the area filled my mind, everything glowing with green.
 I searched for the spot where the troll was and pushed out.
-Hundreds of branches shot out of the wall, wrapping around the creature and pulling it into the wooden wall behind it.
-It tried to scream in pain, but it couldn't be heard over the pops of bone and flesh.
+Hundreds of branches shot out of the wall, wrapping around the troll and pulling it into the wood behind it.
+It tried to scream in pain, but it couldn’t be heard over the crackling of bone and flesh.

 I searched out the others using my eyes and the map in my mind.
-One by one, I crushed the troll's, each time more wild and reckless than the last.
+One by one, I crushed the trolls, each time more effortless and reckless than the last.
 Despite my best efforts to use only what I needed, the power bubbled over and pushed me to use more and more of it.
-The room erupted with branches and vines and leaves, erasing all traces of the troll's existence.
+The room erupted with branches, vines, and leaves, erasing all traces of the trolls’ existence.

-I reached for the tree monsters next, each one glowing brightly in my mind's eye.
+I reached for the tree monsters next, each one glowing brightly in my mind’s eye.
 I tried to seize control of one and they all froze in place.
-It was easy, controlling them—like moving my own body.
+Now it was easy to control them—like moving my own body.
 They all ran to the center of the room at my command and began tearing each other apart.

 I tried again to leave the magic behind, to stop using it.
-I pushed harder, willing it out of me.
-It took a lot of effort, like closing a door that a river is running through.
-I pushed and yelled as I forced the last of the energy back into the veins it came from, but energy like that doesn't want to be contained.
+I pushed harder, desperate to will it out of me.
+I pushed and yelled as I forced the last of the energy back into the veins it came from… but energy like this couldn’t be so easily contained.

 I let out a sigh of relief as the glow left my hands.
 I let go of the well, and that’s when everything went wrong.